RESTORATIVE DISCIPLINE: Help Your Students Improve Their Behavior and Strengthen Their Learning

 Despite our new reality of redesigned classrooms and online and hybrid learning environments, we are still confronted with student behaviors every day that interfere with the learning process and result in a loss of valuable instructional time.
 With the reality of most classrooms having to halt the traditional learning environment prematurely, we have created a culture of concern.
 Many classroom teachers are becoming increasingly frustrated with persistent student misbehavior and frequently turn to exclusionary practices or referrals to administration.
 Most administrators are usually limited to the same few “cookie-cutter” approaches to managing student behavior that stopped being effective for most students years ago.
 Relationships between teachers and students and teachers and administrators are suffering.
 Out of options and up against zero-tolerance policies and traditional adult mindsets, many educators are searching for strategies that allow them to address “the root” of challenging student behaviors rather than “treat the fruit” itself.
 The cycle is a difficult one to break but must be proactively addressed to provide educators and students the opportunity to teach and to learn within an inclusive community.

 I appreciate your desire to experience a seminar designed to give alternatives to traditional reward-based or punishment-based discipline programs.
-I have created this seminar with restorative discipline as a foundation to provide you with proven ideas to help you deal with challenging behaviors by prioritizing the approach that you to Connect Before You Can Correct!
+I have created this seminar with restorative discipline as a foundation to provide you with proven ideas to help you deal with challenging behaviors by prioritizing the approach that you Connect Before You Can Correct!
 I will layer on the strategies, belonging, needs, and outcomes that will help guide you to our unique model of Differentiated Discipline.
-This protocol supports a more solution-focused disciplined approach to help make it less likely for the challenging behaviors to occur in the future whether you are working in-person, on-line or in a hybrid learning environment.
+This protocol supports a more solution-focused disciplined approach to help make it less likely for the challenging behaviors to occur in the future.

 I look forward to sharing the ideas, strategies, techniques, and methods I have seen work with even the most challenging, disrespectful students.